-(1) Represents 283,246 shares of common stock acquired by Versant Venture Capital VI, L.P.
+- (1) Represents 283,246 shares of common stock acquired by Versant Venture Capital VI, L.P.
 Each of Markus Warmuth, Bradley J. Bolzon and Alexander Mayweg serves as an officer of the Company and/or on our board of directors and is an affiliate of Versant Ventures, of which Versant Venture Capital VI, L.P. is an affiliated fund.
-Entities affiliated with Versant Ventures collectively hold more than 5% of our voting securities.
+Entities affiliated with Versant Ventures collectively hold more than 5% of our voting securities. - (2) Markus Warmuth currently serves on our board of directors and as our Chief Executive Officer and President.